AvinZarlez/unity-tools/README.md

 Use the pallet command "Unity Tools: Search Documentation" (Shortcut: `Cmd+Shift+'` on OSX or `Ctrl+Shift+'` on Windows and Linux) where you can quickly enter whatever you want to search for.

-### Command: Search MSDN Documentation
+### Command: Search MSFT Documentation

-Use the pallet command "Unity Tools: Search MSDN Documentation" where you can enter whatever you want to search the MSDN documentation for.
+Use the pallet command "Unity Tools: Search MSFT Documentation" where you can enter whatever you want to search the MSFT documentation for.

 ### Command: Open VSCode Documentation